booniebears/CoMN/readme.md

 ### GUI for CoMN
 We have also developed a Web GUI for CoMN.
 You can access the platform via http://101.42.97.22:8081/index.html.
 You need to register first before using platform.
+Still, we strongly recommend you download the source code and use CoMN platform locally due to limited GPU resources on our server.

 ### Contact Us
 Lixia Han: lixiahan@pku.edu.cn